GenPhyloProject/GenPhylo/README.md

 ⚠️ Make sure you are using the latest version.

-Then, the following code performs the same outputs as the previous options:
+The following code produces the same outputs as the previous options:
 ```python
 # Import our package
 from GenPhylo.utils.alignments_generation import *